zangeronimo/instagram_clone/README.md

-# instagran_clone
+# instagram_clone
-A clone of instagran developed in react-native, project on the Cod3r course.
+A clone of instagram developed in react-native, project on the Cod3r course.